makeitcloudy/makeitcloudy.github.io/_posts/2022-04-30-euc-valueable-online-content.md

 + Sami Laiho [twitter](https://twitter.com/samilaiho)
 + DoublePulsar [RDP hijacking](https://doublepulsar.com/rdp-hijacking-how-to-hijack-rds-and-remoteapp-sessions-transparently-to-move-through-an-da2a1e73a5f6?gi=4b124037d5cb)

+## On-Premises - Parallels RAS

+If you decide to go RDS way, it will be beneficial for you to consider the product calls Parallels

++ Parallels RAS quick start guide [youtube](https://www.youtube.com/watch?v=ok4upNAXhCY)

 # Azure Cloud

 Apart from Microsoft learn and docs, there are community shares which helps you being equipped with hints and tips.